hassio-addons/addon-wireguard/README.md

 If you don't supply one, the add-on will calculate one based on the private key that was supplied via the `peer.private_key` or, in case no private key was supplied, calculated it from the generated private key for this peer.

+**While this add-on can generate public/private keypairs, from best security practice perspective, it is strongly advised to manually provide a public key for each of your peers.
+In that case, the add-on will not generate or configure a private key by itself.**

 ### Option: `peers.allowed_ips` _(optional)_